Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Results and Discussion

 The model differences become stronger for increasingly high energies with discrepancies originating from the higher--$q$ regions of the elastic form factor.
 The range of cutoff values also coincides with all kinematically available momentum transfers.
 At 100 MeV e.g., $^{40}$Ar is only probed up to $q \approx 1 \mathrm{fm}^{-1}$.

 In Fig.~\ref{Fig:ardiffcsec}, we show differential cross sections on $^{40}$Ar as a function of recoil energy $T$, and scattering angle $\theta_f$, for different incoming neutrino energies according to Eq.~(\ref{Eq:xs_angular}) and~(\ref{Eq:xs_recoil}).
-For comparison, we have also plotted the case with no nuclear structure effects i.e. $F(Q^2) = 1$.
+For comparison, we have also plot the case with no nuclear structure effects i.e. $F(Q^2) = 1$.
 The effects of nuclear structure physics are more prominent as the neutrino energy increases.
-Most of the cross section strength lies in the lower-end of the recoil energy and in the forward scattering as the cross section falls off rapidly at higher $T$ (top panels) and higher $\theta_f$ values (bottom panels).
+Most of the cross section strength lies at the lower--end of the recoil energy spectrum and for forward scattering as the cross section falls off rapidly at higher $T$ (top panels) and higher $\theta_f$ values (bottom panels).
 Most CE$\nu$NS detectors are sensitive only to the recoil energy deposited in the detector but, in principle, in the future more advanced detector technologies might enable measurement of both nuclear recoil and angular distribution simultaneously.
 Utilizing such additional information can be valuable in disentangling new physics signals in CE$\nu$NS experiments~\cite{Abdullah:2020}.

-In Fig.~\ref{Fig:arfw}, we come back to the differences between various predictions.
+In Fig.~\ref{Fig:arf} (right), we come back to the differences between various predictions.
 Different form factor approaches are based on different representations of the nuclear densities, with no experimental data to constrain neutron distributions.
 Identifying the size of the differences between various theoretical predictions is crucial as experiments have to assign any deviation from expected event rates either to new physics or to unconstrained nuclear physics.
-We compare five predictions.
-These include three nuclear theory approaches: the HF--SkE2 calculation of this work, the predictions of Payne {\it et al.}~\cite{Payne:2019} where form factors are calculated within a coupled–cluster theory from first principles using a chiral NNLO$_\text{sat}$ interaction, and the calculations of Yang {\it et al.}~~\cite{Yang:2019} where form factors are predicted within a relativistic mean--field model informed by the properties of finite nuclei and neutron stars.
-They also contain two phenomenological approaches: the Helm~\cite{Helm:1956} and Klein--Nystrand~\cite{KN:1999} form factors where density distributions are represented by analytical expression.
+We compare six predictions.
+These include four nuclear theory approaches: the HF--SkE2 calculation of this work, the predictions of Payne {\it et al.}~\cite{Payne:2019}, and the RMF calculations of Yang {\it et al.}~~\cite{Yang:2019} where form factors predictions are informed by properties of finite nuclei and neutron star matter, and the predictions of Hoferichter {\it et al.}~\cite{Hoferichter:2020} where form factors are calculated using a large--scale nuclear shell model.
+They also contain two phenomenological approaches: the Helm~\cite{Helm:1956} and Klein--Nystrand~\cite{KN:1999} form factors where density distributions are represented by analytical expressions.

 In the Helm approach~\cite{Helm:1956} the density distribution is described as a convolution of a uniform nucleonic density with a given radius and a Gaussian profile characterized by the folding width $s$, accounting for the nuclear skin thickness.
 The resulting form factor is expressed as: